Leading and Managing Care Services (SCQF level 9) CPD Award

 If you are a manager in a care setting this Continuing Professional Development (CPD) award can help you in your career development.
 It is designed to meet the registration requirements set by the Scottish Social Services Council (SSSC) for managers.

-The PDA Leading and Managing Care Services is particularly suited to staff who already hold an approved care qualification.
+This CPD Award Leading and Managing Care Services (SCQF level 9) is particularly suited to staff who already hold an approved care qualification.
 The award can be completed within 12 months and a student adviser will provide ongoing support throughout your studies.